Updated: Apr 6

 Enhances overall athletic performance

 Offers a recognized “after burn," burning calories up to 36 hours post exercise

 Utilizes a high amount of energy from multiple muscle groups

 Should not be done more than 2 - 3 times a week (for beginners, no more than 1 time a week)

 Not ideal for fitness beginners

-Carries an increased risk to potential injury
+Can carry an increased risk for potential injury

 Are you tired of starting over every Monday, struggling with willpower, and hopping from diet to diet, wondering if you'll ever get it right so that you can lose weight, get healthy, fit and feel like you again?
 Come join me inside my free women-only Facebook Community - Slim & Trim with Coach Mindy.
 It's for women who are ready to ditch boring diets forever and create sustainable habits for weight loss, enjoying balanced food and fitness, so that they can lose weight, live healthy, and become the best version of themselves!